Seattle team gets funding to start human trials of potentially groundbreaking coronavirus treatment

 Reports out of China say initial cases of severe COVID-19 infection were found to be related to lower counts of NK-cells.

 “It’s been known for some time that these are pretty important immune cells in that fight,’’ Casper said.
 “The most severe cases in China have the lowest amounts of these NK-cells in their blood.
-What the hypothesis is here is that you can give people an infusion of these NK-cells and…kill the virus and begin to orchestrate an effective immune response that doesn’t set off a series of harmful inflammation events.’’
+What the hypothesis is here is that you can give people an infusion of these NK-cells and … kill the virus and begin to orchestrate an effective immune response that doesn’t set off a series of harmful inflammation events.’’